 - Prohibition on Expending HHS Award Funds for Covered Telecommunications Equipment or Services as Per 2 CFR 200.216

-Recipients of federal financial assistance (FFA) from HHS must administer their programs in compliance with federal civil rights laws that prohibit discrimination on the basis of race, color, national origin, disability, age and, in some circumstances, religion, conscience, and sex.
-This includes ensuring programs are accessible to persons with limited English proficiency.
+Recipients of federal financial assistance (FFA) from HHS must administer their programs in compliance with federal civil rights laws that prohibit discrimination on the basis of race, color, national origin, disability, age and, in some circumstances, religion, conscience, and sex (including gender identity, sexual orientation, and pregnancy).
+This includes ensuring programs are accessible to persons with limited English proficiency and persons with disabilities.
 The HHS Office for Civil Rights Visit disclaimer page provides guidance on complying with civil rights laws enforced by HHS.
-Please see Civil Rights for Providers of Health Care and Human Services Visit disclaimer page and Civil Rights for Individuals and Advocates Visit disclaimer page for more information.
+See Civil Rights for Providers of Health Care and Human Services Visit disclaimer page and HHS Nondiscrimination Notice Visit disclaimer page for more information.

 - Recipients of FFA must ensure that their programs are accessible to persons with limited English proficiency.
-HHS provides guidance to recipients of FFA on meeting their legal obligation to take reasonable steps to provide meaningful access to their programs by persons with limited English proficiency.
-Please review the Fact Sheet on Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient (LEP) Persons Visit disclaimer page and the Limited English Proficiency (LEP), Visit disclaimer page a Federal Interagency website for more information.
-For further guidance on providing culturally and linguistically appropriate services, recipients should review the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care Visit disclaimer page .
+For guidance on meeting your legal obligation to take reasonable steps to ensure meaningful access to your programs or activities by limited English proficient individuals.
+See Fact Sheet on Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient (LEP) Persons Visit disclaimer page and the Limited English Proficiency (LEP) Visit disclaimer page .

-- The applicable federal religious nondiscrimination laws and applicable federal conscience protection and associated anti-discrimination laws collectively prohibit exclusion, adverse treatment, coercion, or other discrimination against persons or entities on the basis of their consciences, religious beliefs, or moral convictions.
-Please review Conscience Protections for Health Care Providers Visit disclaimer page and Religious Freedom Visit disclaimer page for more information.
+- For guidance on administering your program in compliance with applicable federal religious nondiscrimination laws and applicable federal conscience protection and associated anti-discrimination laws, see Conscience Protections for Health Care Providers Visit disclaimer page and Religious Freedom Visit disclaimer page .

 Prohibition Against Profit